sergei-mironov/urweb-build/README.md

 Install
 -------

 0. Install [Nix](http://nixos.org/nix/) package manager.
-Probably, it will be the last package manager you ever installed.
-Installation gives you `nix-build` tool and the `/nix/store` package collection.
+You may like it so much, it will be the last package manager for you to install.
+The istallation provides you with the `nix-build` tool and the `/nix/store` package collection.

 1. Clone the project and its submodule
    ```